Exalting God’s Glory. Explaining God’s Truth.

 “Let the word of Christ richly dwell within you, with all wisdom teaching and admonishing one another with psalms and hymns and spiritual songs, singing with thankfulness in your hearts to God.”

-Pastor Tom is preaching through 1 John on Sunday mornings and the book of Revelation on Sunday evenings.
+Pastor Tom is preaching through the book of Revelation on Sunday mornings.

 Sunday Morning Live Stream